In collaboration with two other designers, I led the design of the onboarding flow, co-led the user research, and created the product video.

 User interface specification

-A mobile application that empowers people to manage their unique menopause experience through personalized data visualizations, curated content, and lifestyle tips.
+A mobile application that empowers people to manage their menopause experience through personalized data visualizations, curated content, and lifestyle tips.

 Menopause affects half of the world’s population; it can cause hot flashes, insomnia, weight fluctuations, and other uncomfortable experiences, and these biological changes can last for up to ten years.
-Menopause also occurs at a time where people are experiencing life changes such as children moving out of their homes to love ones requiring end-of-life care.
+Menopause also occurs at a time where people are experiencing life changes such as children moving out of their homes to loved ones requiring end-of-life care.
 Amidst all of these changes, menopause is a frequently stereotyped, sensitive, and taboo topic, which has rendered it relatively under-supported in today’s society.

 Menopause occurs when a person has stopped menstruating for 12 consecutive months.
 It is a normal and natural transition that people typically go through in their early 50s.
 By medicalizing menopause, we generalize the experience and create an expectation that treatment is needed.
 Like puberty, menopause is a natural transition that varies among people.